 Don’t invite people who don’t need to be part of the appreciative inquiry.

-I make it very clear in the invite what the intent and structure of the meeting (more on this later).
+Make it very clear in the invite what the purpose of the meeting is and how people should come prepared (more on this later).

 Step 2 – Plan Ahead